tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 move liveepic to new folder

-changing Id_Groupe, also affect previos stages, need to check if it's a problem.
+changing Id_Groupe also affect previos stages, need to check if it's a problem. maybe stop using Id_Groupe (apart of marking the leader, maybe even use _Status for that) and assign a _Status at start and update it if needed at the finish, and carry it to next day.

 MASTERTEST IS UPDATED(IT USES KELLNER/NO KELLNER), MASTER IS NOT UPDATED!!!
 DO NOT USE.

-gc should only use the end of day _Status for dnsfq and blue which mean we need to add statuses for dnsfq and blue simultaneously(status8 for blue and dsq....). the Id_Groupe should only be used for the daily stage status at start of the stage and not carried to the gc page(a part for uci).
+gc should only use the end of day _Status for dnsfq and blue which mean we need to add statuses for dnsfq and blue simultaneously(status7 for blue and dsq....). the Id_Groupe should only be used for the daily stage status at start of the stage and not carried to the gc page(apart for uci, u in Id_Groupe, see below for optional change to different key).
 add:
-Status8 - DSQ & blue
+Status7 - DSQ & blue
-Status9 - DNF & blue
+Status8 - DNF & blue
-Status10 - DNS & blue
+Status9 - DNS & blue
-Status2 - out, partner of IF (needed? or leaving without status is enough)
+Status2 - out, partner of IF (needed? or leaving without status is enough) Status1 - leader

 make it possible to give different status to team mates.(if status is different, make 2 lines in the status/flag cell and maybe time/gap).

-consider moving uci status from Id_Groupe to its on key.
+consider moving uci yes/no from Id_Groupe to its own key(Id_Club).

+more then 1 team has the same leading time in intermediate (just the display of time/gap as +0:00.0 instead of - )

+make wide use of Template literals (with Conditional (ternary) operator) for the display as it simplefys greatly, ex: finalText += `<td class="rnk_font${(allArray[l]["Id_Club"] == 'Yes') ? ' UCI' : ''}">${allArray[l]["Id_Nom"]}</td>`;

 ## raspberry pi ##